slifer2015/orm/README.md

 ### Building your own redis search index

 If you need to build more advanced redis search simply register an index manually.
-Here some example:
+Below example:

 ```go
 package main